 Striving to Improve Inclusive Care

 Valley is committed to taking steps to making our healthcare and wellness services fully inclusive and respectful of people identifying as LGBTQ+ as reflected in written forms, policies and procedures, appropriate training for all clinical and administrative staff, and standardized assessments.
 Valley’s policies prohibit discrimination based on orientation, gender identity or expression.
 Valley is actively working to modify our procedures, behavior, language and physical environment to be more inclusive and helpful, including updates to our electronic medical record software, signs and communication skills.
+See Valley's Caregiver and Leader Commitment.
 If you see or experience something uncomfortable or that needs improvement at Valley Medical Center or one of our clinics, we would appreciate you letting us know by contacting us here.

 Valley's Patient & Family Advisory Council is actively recruiting and accepting patients and family members to serve on the PFAC, a committee dedicated to improving Valley's patient experience.
 Interested in more information about serving on this council?
 Please apply here.